bbenz/JavaforBeginners/methods/methodexampledescriptions.md

 * The parameter list - comma-delimited, enclosed by parentheses ().
 No parameters = empty parentheses ().
 * An optional exception list
 * The method body, enclosed between curly braces {}
-* The return type — the data type of the value returned by the method, or void if the method does not return a value.
+* Return values if the method is not void

 ### Parameters and variables